 Good morning and welcome to my world of colours, pigments, mediums, old masters, and experiments like an antique alchemist.
 Palettes, colour charts, old books and nature are my favorite arguments.
 Having a classic background, I love experimenting with colours, especially using old masters colours and some made by modern industry.
-These preliminary studies are very important for my future digital artworks.
-On Gallery you can find a selection of both digital paintings and sketches.
+These preliminary studies are very important for my future digital artworks (I like to recreate canvas textures and brush strokes on computer too).
+On Gallery Paintings you can find a selection of digital paintings, and on Gallery Sketches some digital illustrations and sketches.
 And now let’s talk about some colours…

 Natural inorganic mineral pigments are all earth based, such Ochres, Iron Oxides (Fe2O3) and Carbon (C).
 Used since antiquity, they can be found in Paleolithic caves of Altamira, Lascaux, Chauvet (from 14.000 to 35.000 years ago).
 These are very stable colours.
 Rembrandt, one of my favorite masters from Dutch Golden Age, used a lot of earth colours.
 His works aged very well thanks the fact he chose stable pigments for his Chiaroscuro paintings.
 Another one, Blue Lapislazzuli, in the past was obtained from the semi-precious stone, one of the most expensive colour of all time, more than gold.
 As a jewelry designer is amazing painting with this colour.
 Cinnabar instead, the toxic mineral containing mercury, was used for Red Vermillion, that in Chinese Alchemy is the raw material of the Philosopher’s Stone.
 This pigment due its toxicity and considering that tends to darker was, with time, substituted with Cadmiums and synthetic ones.